dak0rn/docker-postgres-dev/README.md

 Development setup for Postgres in Docker

 Self-configuring Postgres container that can be used for development setups.
-Automatically creates the database user with a password, create a database and installs the `uuid-ossp` extension upon startup.
+Automatically creates the database user with a password, and the database and installs the `uuid-ossp` extension upon startup.

 ## Usage